Are you thinking of what a beard fade might look like? Adding a fade to your beard style is a great way to boost your look.

 Many view beards as a symbol of masculinity, and for those who can grow a thick beard, then you may want to wear it with a fade hair style.
 The contrast between a smooth taper fade haircut and a longer beard makes for an on-trend facial hair style.

-However, massive beards also take a lot of brushing and cleaning along with regular maintenance.
+However, massive beards also take a lot of brushing, cleaning, and regular maintenance.
 They may not be welcome in certain office environments, and there are ways to shape a longer beard to your advantage.
 Faded beard styles are polished and blend into stylish looks, perfect for a manicured yet masculine look.

 Should You Get a Faded Beard?

-There are some things that may be difficult to maintain with a faded beard style.
-For one, it’s a sharper, more precise look that has angles and lines.
-These will need to be maintained with a beard grooming kit or a trip to the barber.
-You’ll need to keep up with your fade every few days so that stray hairs don’t ruin the precision look.
+Some things may be difficult to maintain with a faded beard style.
+For one, it’s a sharper, more precise look with angles and lines.
+These must be maintained with a beard grooming kit or a trip to the barber.
+You’ll need to keep up with your fade every few days so stray hairs don’t ruin the precision look.

 In addition, fading a beard doesn’t always work, especially if you have a patchy beard with significant bald patches.
 While some barbers can fade out a beard if it’s patchy around the hollows of your cheeks, it’s more difficult with thinning hair near your jawline.